LeandroTheDev/cpu_limiter/README.md

 Server with high amount of ping while standby: this is caused because the thread that connects to the steam api is embed up within the unturned server process, unfortunately theres is not i can do to fix that, unless the unturned developer makes a better idle system or divide the unturned server process and steam connection process.

+Setting the cpu too low can make players struggling to connect, my recommendation is to set half the cpu used in idle

 # Building

 *Windows*: The project uses dotnet 4.8, consider installing into your machine, you need visual studio,